Normalise for Fairness: A Simple Normalisation Technique for Fairness in Regression Machine Learning Problems: Methods and Material

 \end{definition}

 \begin{definition}

-{\bf Statistical Parity (SP)} We define this as the Mutual Information (MI) between the predictions (continuous) with respect to the protected attribute (discrete).
-It is estimated using the $k$-Nearest Neighbour (kNN) estimation \cite{ross2014mutual}, with $k=3$.
-This measures something similar to PCC; however, it is harder to interpret, but can also show more implicit unfairness that is not linearly identifiable.
+{\bf Statistical Parity Metric (SPM)} We define this as the Mutual Information (MI) between the predictions (continuous) with respect to the protected attribute (discrete).
+It is estimated using the $k$-Nearest Neighbour (kNN) estimation \cite{ross2014mutual}, with $k=3$, as implemented in the library SciPy.
+SPM can measure subtle statistical dependencies, \eg in skewed distributions, unlike PCC which measures linear dependencies; however, SPM is harder to interpret.

-Unlike \cite{Yan2020}, where the authors computed the difference of MI scores between the true and predicted labels, we predict this only for the predicted labels, because calculating the difference assumes implicitly that the ground truth labels are not biased, which is not the case to begin with. \end{definition}
+Unlike \cite{Yan2020}, where the authors computed the difference of MI scores between the true labels and predictions, we evaluate this only for the predictions, because using the difference assumes implicitly that the ground truth labels are not biased, which is not the case to begin with. \end{definition}

 \begin{definition}